JananiVelmurugan/tl-jun-batch/README.md

 Include appropriate getters and setters in all the given classes.
 Create a class Main to capture the input details from the user and display the calculated area to the user.

-Sample Input and Output 1:
+Sample Input and Output 1: 1.Rectangle 2.
-1. Rectangle 2.
 Square 3.
 Circle 4.
 Hexagon
 Area Calculator --- Choose your shape
 4
 Enter Side: